Johnny Dangerously: Music

 The theme song "This Is the Life" was written for the film by "Weird Al" Yankovic, though, for legal reasons, the song was not featured on home video releases of the film until the DVD was released in 2002.
 The VHS home video version of the film featured a version of the Cole Porter song "Let's Misbehave".
 The music video for Yankovic's song incorporates scenes from the movie.

+Release

+Upon release the film failed to attract the same attention and box office success as Heckerling's previous film Fast Times at Ridgemont High.
+Heckerling later attributed the film's failure to the public being unfamiliar with the gangster film genre, saying "it was pure satire of something nobody remembers.
+I think that was the main problem, because all the actors and writers did great jobs.
+But we were definitely satirizing something ...
+I mean, unless you watch 1930s movies on TV at night, people don't remember.
+Somebody told me that during a screening they were sitting next to Brian De Palma, who had just done Scarface, and he was in hysterics.
+If you studied those movies, you know what we were doing."

 Critical reception

 The film received mixed reviews and holds a 44% "Rotten" approval rating on review aggregator Rotten Tomatoes based on 16 reviews.
 On Metacritic, it holds a rating of 54 out of 100 based on 10 reviews, indicating "Mixed or average reviews."
 According to Mary G. Hurd, the film "is loaded with sight gags, one liners, numerous sexual jokes, and puns".
 But many critics found it to be a comedy which relies on sophomoric humor.
 According to Gwendolyn Audrey Foster, the film is both a gangster comedy and an homage to 1930s gangster films, but is perhaps too clever for a mainstream audience.
 According to Leigh Hallisey, the film is a parody of "old-school" gangster films and reveals Heckerling's awareness of their conventions and stereotypes.
 Foster finds the comedies of Amy Heckerling to rely on "fast-paced, witty repartee and droll humor", and draws comparisons to those of Frank Tashlin and Jerry Lewis.